freenas/freenas-vm-tools/README.md

 various guest operating systems.

 ## To install on Arch linux:
-* You can automate the install by using the PKGBUILD _freenas-vm-tools-git_ for the Arch User Repository or install manually using the following instructions
+* You can automate the install by using the PKGBUILD _freenas-vm-tools-git_ from the Arch User Repository or install manually using the following instructions

 * First, install development and required libraries: